ietf-wg-dmarc/draft-ietf-dmarc-aggregate-reporting/draft-ietf-dmarc-aggregate-reporting.md

 ## Feedback Leakage {#leakage}

-Providing feedback reporting to PSOs can, in some cases, cause information to leak out of an organization to the PSO.
+Providing feedback reporting to PSOs for a PSD [@?RFC9091] can, in some cases, cause information to leak out of an organization to the PSO.
 This leakage could potentially be utilized as part of a program of pervasive surveillance (see [@!RFC7624]]).
-There are roughly three cases to
+There are roughly three cases to consider:
-consider:

 Single Organization PSDs (e.g., ".mil"):
 :  RUA reports based on PSD DMARC have the potential to